 There are three types of unrecaptured section 1250 gain.
-Report your share of this unrecaptured gain on the Unrecaptured Section 1250 Gain Worksheet-Line 19 in the Instructions for Schedule D (Form 1040)
+Report your share of this unrecaptured gain on the Unrecaptured Section 1250 Gain Worksheet-Line 19 in the Instructions for Schedule D (Form 1040 or 1040-SR) as follows.

 - Report unrecaptured section 1250 gain from the sale or exchange of the partnership's business assets on line 5. - Report unrecaptured section 1250 gain from the sale or exchange of an interest in a partnership on line 10. - Report unrecaptured section 1250 gain from an estate, trust, regulated investment company (RIC), or real estate investment trust (REIT) on line 11.